madan639/universal_annotator/README.md

 # Universal Annotator

-A professional, modern, and comprehensive image annotation tool for creating bounding box annotations.
-It supports multiple export formats, features a rich user interface with a dark theme, and is designed for an efficient workflow with extensive keyboard shortcuts.
+A professional, modern, and powerful image annotation tool designed for creating bounding box annotations with maximum efficiency.
+It supports multiple formats, features an intelligent and rich user interface, and is packed with advanced features like nested annotations and extensive keyboard shortcuts.

 ![Universal Annotator UI](assets/icons/image.png)

-## Features
+## Key Features

 ### Core Features
 - **Multiple Export Formats**: Save annotations in **TXT**, **JSON**, and **COCO** formats.
+   - Converters and exporters now use dedicated output folders by default (for example: `converted_txt/`, `converted_json/`, `converted_coco_json/`) to avoid overwriting root label files.
 - **Dual Annotation Modes**:
     - **Edit Mode**: For creating, and modifying annotations.
     - **View Mode**: A read-only mode for safe reviewing.
+- **Advanced Editing**: Interactively move and resize any bounding box using intuitive drag handles.
+- **Nested Annotations**: Create bounding boxes inside existing ones, perfect for annotating objects within objects.
 - **Intelligent Image Sorting**: Uses natural sorting to correctly order files like `image_2.jpg` before `image_10.jpg`.
 - **Selection Memory**: Remembers which bounding boxes were selected for each image, restoring them when you navigate back.
 - **Auto-Save**: Automatically saves your work when you move to the next or previous image, preventing data loss.
 - **Format Auto-Detection**: Automatically detects the annotation format from existing label files in the selected directory.
+- **JSON Class Discovery**: Intelligently scans your JSON files to discover class names, prompting you to confirm and apply them automatically.

 ### UI Features
 - **Professional Dark Theme**: A beautiful dark theme for user comfort.
+- **Mouse Wheel Zoom**: Zoom in and out of images effortlessly using the mouse wheel.
 - **Complete Menu Bar**: A full menu bar provides access to all application features.
 - **Rich Status Bar**: Get real-time feedback on the current image, box count, annotation format, and operational mode.
 - **Comprehensive Help System**: An in-app help dialog (**F1**) provides a getting started guide, a full list of keyboard shortcuts, and annotation tips.